 The proliferation of mobile devices has presented researchers with a golden opportunity to rethink the way data is collected.
-Mobile surveys aren’t going to replace traditional Demand Side Surveys (DSS) any time soon, but they do provide us with options that allow us to track important market metrics regularly and understand emerging phenomena as and when they start developing.
-These mobile generated insights can then be explored further using tailored DSS surveys or experimental methods.
+Mobile surveys are not going to replace traditional Demand Side Surveys (DSS) in the near future, but rather provide us with options to track key market metrics regularly and to understand emerging phenomena.
+Mobile generated insights can then be explored further using tailored DSS surveys or experimental methods.

-The DFM programme has successfully used mobile surveys in a number of countries, including Zimbabwe, Tanzania, Uganda and South Africa to understand particular financial services behavior.
-During 2018 data will be collected through mobile devices in 8 more countries.
-Our mobile offering includes data collection via SMS, USSD, web and Computer Aided Telephone Interviews (CATI).
+The DFM programme has successfully used mobile surveys in a number of countries, including Zimbabwe, Tanzania, Uganda, and South Africa to understand particular financial services behaviour.
+During 2018 data was collected through mobile devices in eight more countries.
+Our mobile capabilities include data collection via SMS, USSD, web, and Computer Aided Telephone Interviews (CATI).

 Gathering data is the easy part, knowing what to do with it more complex.
 Our team of researchers, statisticians, and data scientist can analyse FinScope or Big Data to generate evidence and insights across core themes, such as women, the informal sector, digital financial services, product usage, financial needs, and livelihoods.
 By exploring data through new analytical lenses, our team maximises the investment made, and provide fresh perspectives on how best to serve the poor.